-The course of study involves an interactive process of learning and is concerned with the development of the whole child and the preservation of each student's unique personality.
+The course of study involves an inquiry-based process of learning and is concerned with the development of the whole child and the preservation of each student's unique strengths and interests.
 In addition to the enriched academic program, the curriculum supports the development of self-confidence and self-assurance, cooperative learning skills, community awareness and involvement, leadership skills, and the application of cognitive skills to real life situations.

-All elementary classes are capped at 24 students with 2 full-time teachers.
+Elementary classes have an average 12:1 student-teacher ratio.
 This enables us to provide individualized attention, challenge and support support to students while also creating the perfect size social group.
-Our team teaching model also enables us to run innovative developmental programs, such as the balanced literacy model pioneered at Columbia University Teachers College.
-Instruction is individualized to help children progress along a learning continuum, or spectrum.
+Our team teaching model also enables us to run innovative developmental programs, such as the Balanced Literacy model pioneered at Columbia University Teachers College.
+Instruction is individualized to help children progress along a learning continuum, or progression of skills.
 The combination of our team teaching model, 12:1 student to teacher ratio, and developmental curriculum makes Woodland Hills Private School a school where all children succeed!

-All areas of the curriculum areas meet or exceed the requirements stated in the California State Frameworks and the National Education Standards.
+All areas of the curriculum areas meet or exceed the California State Frameworks and the National Education Standards.